We are back in New York, but I have many more pictures of our visit to Bremen, Germany, my hometown.

 Bremen was bombed to pieces in World War II, and luckily many buildings were rebuilt to their former glory.

 This is the Rathaus and the famous Roland statue.
-Landon has visited this part of Bremen with me many times — here he is at 2 1/2 years old, listening to street musicians.
+Landon has visited this part of Bremen with me many times. he loves to listen to the street musicians.

 If you’ve been following my blog for a few years, you know that I eat German poppy seed cake almost every day I’m visiting.
 Can’t get enough of it.
 So of course I couldn’t resist this “Mohnkuchen” with almond paste.